 During the interview with John, Tiffany began to ask questions about what, where and how various materials were being recycled, which led to a long discussion about how Saturn could do better.
 Six months later, John called Tiffany and asked for her help and Wilmot was awarded with its first large waste reduction project, for Saturn.
 This relationship eventually led to three years of work, 19 recycling projects and $3M in recycled materials.

 Having established herself as a waste reduction expert, Tiffany soon began to promote construction and demolition recycling, a cutting-edge practice at the time.
-In 1996, when the Titan’s Stadium was in its beginning stages, Julie Mosely, who had been appointed to the Solid Waste Board by Mayor Bredisen, approached Tiffany and asked if she would be able to manage the construction debris recycling for the Stadium’s construction.
+In 1996, when the Titan’s Stadium was in its beginning stages, Julie Mosely, who had been appointed to the Solid Waste Board by Mayor Bredesen, approached Tiffany and asked if she would be able to manage the construction debris recycling for the Stadium’s construction.
 At the time, construction/demolition recycling was a new practice and a big deal – as we know now construction debris contributes to about 30% of our waste stream.
-Julie convinced Mayor Bredisen to hire Wilmot to do construction recycling and Bredisen gave Wilmot three goals – break even on costs, don’t get in the way, and don’t delay the schedule.
+Julie convinced Mayor Bredesen to hire Wilmot to do construction recycling and Bredesen gave Wilmot three goals – break even on costs, don’t get in the way, and don’t delay the schedule.
 Wilmot worked on the project for the next three years, succeeded in meeting the Mayor's goals, and exceeded them.
 Wilmot not only broke even, but ended up saving the city $500,000 and, at the time, managing the largest recycling program in the world.

 Following this huge success, Wilmot continued to grow its recycling and waste reduction business, taking on contracts with large institutions and corporations such as Fort Campbell, Coors Corporation and Mitsubishi.
 One of Tiffany's most memorable moments occurred during a facility walk through with Mr. Coors, owner and founder of Coors Corporation.
 During the discussion, Coors motioned towards a dumpster and said "so what you're saying is, this is where my lost profits are?"
 This is how Wilmot approaches each problem.
 We help businesses and institutions to use resources more efficiently in order to save money and work more efficiently.